 We know how much you love your pet because we are pet owners too.
 The idea of surgery can be scary to a pet owner but in the skilled and caring hands of our team at Healthy Pets, you can rest assured that your pet will be well cared for.
 We offer a wide range of pet surgery options in Boca Raton, FL, and the surrounding areas.
 Our services include spaying, neutering, and emergency surgeries.

 We use general anesthesia for our procedures and we also provide education to induce sleepiness and reduce pain.
 During the procedure, we monitor your pet’s heart rate and oxygen level throughout the entire process to ensure that your furry friend is in good condition.
 The goal for our spay and neuter vets is to keep your pet as comfortable as possible before, during, and after the surgery.
+We are your fear-free vet in Boca Raton.

 Ideally, a neutering procedure can be performed on a healthy cat and dog can at eight weeks of age, so long as the animal is in a healthy condition and weighs over two pounds.
 Our team will keep your dog or cat wrapped in a heating blanket during the procedure, although the surgery for male cats is so quick that we won’t put the cat on a heating blanket until after the neuter surgery.